Ona-Odwa/Ona-Odwa/README.md

 ## 📘 1.
 Career Counselling

 ### 🧾 Evidence
-- Attended the Career WIL recruitment for Capitec on Campus.
+- Participated in the Career WIL recruitment event hosted by Capitec on campus.
-- Also attended ABSA day on campus enquiring about opportunities.
+-Engaged with representatives from student counseliing that helped us making our CV's.
-- Busy with Amazon courses learning provided free by Vodacom learning Cloud computing.
+-Currently applied to multiple jobs oppportunties.

 ### 💭 Reflection (STAR)